 Expensive; No 4Kp60; Buffer clearing could be faster; Menus are still frustrating; Touchscreen underutilized; No built-in flash.

 There’s a flagship full-frame mirrorless camera in the technical community!
 For pro sports and action photographers, the Sony A9 aims to dethrone the DSLR as the go-to option.
 The A9 is incredibly fast and precise, featuring a modern 24MP stacked sensor, a super-fast processor and burst speeds of up to 20fps with C-AF.
-The picture quality is outstanding and some of the best we’ve ever seen is its burst rate and C-AF chops.
+The picture quality is outstanding and some of the best we’ve ever seen are its burst rate and C-AF chops.
 The Sony A9 looks promising all over, with a sturdy build, stronger battery, more buttons, and a price that undercuts Canon and Nikon’s flagship cams.
 Time can say if the pros make the move, but we agree they can certainly take it into consideration.

 Excellent image quality at low & high ISOs; Very good dynamic range; Fantastic 20fps burst speed & deep buffer; Very good battery life for a mirrorless; 4K video; Dual card slots; The new sensor provides outstanding performance.